 In drama, this is primarily a symbolic metaphor involving issues of trust and angst.
-However, it can also be a matter of You Do NOT Want to Know.
+However, it can also be a matter of You Do NOT Want To Know.

 Sometimes also qualifies in fiction as an example of Schmuck Bait, as being told not to do something only increases the temptation to do so.

-Bleach anime episode 168.
+- Bleach anime episode 168.
 While Division 3 is fleeing a Restrictive Current in the Precipice World, Lieutenant Izuru Kira tells his men "Don't look back".
 He doesn't want them to be distracted by the pursuing threat.

-At the end of Spirited Away by Hayao Miyazaki, Chihiro is forbidden to look back as she is journeying out of the spirit world.
+- At the end of Spirited Away by Hayao Miyazaki, Chihiro is forbidden to look back as she is journeying out of the spirit world.
 She nearly does, but conquers that temptation.

-Fullmetal Alchemist: Ed and Al burn down their house as a reminder to never turn back until they can get back to normal.
+- Fullmetal Alchemist: Ed and Al burn down their house as a reminder to never turn back until they can get back to normal.
 Ed even keeps the date etched into his pocket watch.
-Hoenheim later challenges Ed on the symbolism, making him feel like a child.
+Hohenheim later challenges Ed on the symbolism, making him feel like a child.
 Generally not something you wanna do.

-Invoked in Judge Dredd, during the "Apocalypse War" Story Arc, Mega-City One is ravaged by the Soviet city-state East-Meg One to the point where a massive throng of civilians (in the comic, said to be "an estimated 27 million people") are at one point seen making an exodus.
-One child being carried by his father looks back and says, "Bye-bye city," while his father responds, "Don't Look Back, boy!
+- Invoked in Judge Dredd, during the "Apocalypse War" Story Arc, Mega-City One is ravaged by the Soviet city-state East-Meg One to the point where a massive throng of civilians (in the comic, said to be "an estimated 27 million people") are at one point seen making an exodus.
+One child being carried by his father looks back and says, "Bye-bye city," while his father responds, "Don't look back, boy!
 You might catch something!"
 Later, the freak weather conditions caused by the destruction of Weather Control creates hurricane conditions, which sweeps up the escaping refugees and "unceremoniously deposits them back in the city from which they fled."

-In I Can't Believe it's not the Justice League, the Superbuddies are in Hell and meet their long-deceased friend and teammate Ice.
+- In I Can't Believe it's not the Justice League, the Superbuddies are in Hell and meet their long-deceased friend and teammate Ice.
 Eventually it comes to pass that the group is simply allowed to leave, and they can even take Ice with them - as long as none of them look back to make sure she's still there.
 Ice was Fire's best friend and the only person Guy Gardner ever truly loved - it was torture to not look.
 Ice says something just as they reach the end of the tunnel, and the two instinctively look back, causing her to disappear.

-In The Phantom Menace, Anakin's mother gives him the strength to leave Tatooine by telling him not to look back at her.
+- In The Phantom Menace, Anakin's mother gives him the strength to leave Tatooine by telling him not to look back at her.